nathan-osman/libnitroshareutil/README.md

 This shared library contains a number of utility classes used by NitroShare client applications.
 Some of these include:

  - `AsyncTask` and `BlockingAsyncTask` - base classes for asynchronous tasks
+ - `DirectoryEnumerator` - asynchronous task for enumerating files in a directory
+ - `FileHeader` and `FileHeaderList` - classes for storing file metadata
  - `ParameterBuilder` - simple syntax for constructing a `QVariantMap`

 ### Requirements